-We entered into these interest rate swap agreements to minimize exposure to changes in the fair value of each of our \$500 million notes that results from fluctuations in the benchmark interest rate, specifically LIBOR, and designated these swaps as fair value hedges and determined that there was zero ineffectiveness.
-The changes in fair value of derivatives designated as fair value hedges and the offsetting changes in fair value of the hedged item are recognized in earnings.
+We entered into these interest rate swap agreements to minimize exposure to changes in the fair value of each of our \$500 million notes that results from fluctuations in the benchmark interest rate, specifically LIBOR.
+We designated these swaps as fair value hedges and determined that there was zero ineffectiveness.
+The changes in fair value of derivatives designated as fair value hedges and the offsetting changes in fair value of the hedged item were recognized in earnings.
 The changes in fair value of the two \$500 million interest rate swaps were recorded in interest expense in our consolidated statement of operations and were fully offset by changes in fair value of the two \$500 million notes attributable to the benchmark interest rate, also recorded to interest expense.

 During the fourth quarter of 2017, we voluntarily settled our aggregate notional amount of \$1.0 billion which resulted in net cash payments of \$3.5 million, representing the cumulative adjustments to the carrying value of the notes from inception to termination.
-At the time of settlement we ceased adjusting the carrying value of the two \$500 million notes for the fair value movements and these cumulative adjustments are now being amortized to interest expense over the expected remaining term of the respective note.
-The associated amortization recorded as a charge to interest expense in 2017 was \$0.2 million.
-See Note 12, "Debt" for additional details.
+At the time of settlement we ceased adjusting the carrying value of the two \$500 million notes for the fair value movements and these cumulative adjustments are now being amortized as a charge to interest expense over the expected remaining term of the respective note.
+See Note 11, "Debt" for additional details.